sulhimaskom/personal-authless/README.md

 **Running in Development:**

-To run the worker locally, you need to create a `.dev.vars` file in the root of the project and add your GitHub personal access token:
+To run the worker locally, create a `.dev.vars` file in the project root with your GitHub OAuth credentials and a cookie signing key:

 ```
-GITHUB_TOKEN="your_github_token_here"
+GITHUB_CLIENT_ID="your-dev-client-id"
+GITHUB_CLIENT_SECRET="your-dev-client-secret"
+COOKIE_ENCRYPTION_KEY="a-random-32-byte-string"
 ```

+Use a dedicated GitHub OAuth App for local development with callback `http://localhost:8788/callback`.
+The encryption key can be any high-entropy string and is used to sign approval cookies.

 Then, run the following command: